New £3.5 million underground reservoir for Whitby

 “For eight weeks from 6 February, temporary traffic lights will be in place on Castle Road whilst we demolish the existing reservoir's retaining wall and set up access to the site.
 All the site traffic will travel from the West, via the B1460, to avoid travelling through Whitby and a temporary speed limit of 40mph will be placed on Castle Road to allow vehicles to enter and exit the site safely.
 We’re sorry for any disruption the work and temporary speed restriction may cause.”

 Neither Yorkshire Water or MMB employees will need access to residents' properties and residents are being asked to be on their guard against bogus callers.
-Genuine employees carry identity cards which can be verified by calling 0345 1 24 24 24 and won't mind waiting while their credentials are verified.
+Genuine employees carry identity cards and won't mind waiting while their credentials are verified.